7+ years writing insurance and personal finance content

 Proof of residence (current utility bill, insurance policy, or telephone bill)

-Required time and money for a standard driver’s license or ID
+Required time and money for a standard driver’s license

 The time it takes to get a standard driver’s license depends on your state’s DMV office and processing times.
 Visit your state’s DMV website to find estimates of how much it costs and how long the process takes.

-REAL ID vs. driver’s license FAQs
+Real ID vs. driver’s license FAQs

-Will the TSA turn you away without a REAL ID-compliant license?
+Will the TSA turn you away without a Real ID-compliant license?

-Yes, TSA could start turning away people without a REAL ID-compliant license as early as the May 2025 deadline.
+Yes, TSA could start turning away people without a Real ID-compliant license as early as the May 2025 deadline.
 However, you could still fly domestically with an approved identification alternative, like a U.S. passport or state-issued Enhanced Driver’s License.

 What is an Enhanced Driver’s License?

 Following a secure issuing process, an Enhanced Driver’s License (EDL) provides proof of identity and U.S. citizenship.
-An EDL can be used for entering the U.S. from Canada, Mexico, or the Caribbean.
-However, the only states that currently issue Enhanced Driver’s Licenses are Michigan, Minnesota, New York, Vermont, and Washington.[4]
+U.S. citizens can use an EDL to enter the U.S. from Canada, Mexico, or the Caribbean.
+However, the only states currently issuing EDLs are Michigan, Minnesota, New York, Vermont, and Washington.[3]

-Can you use a REAL ID or driver’s license for international travel?
+Can you use a Real ID or driver’s license for international travel?

-No, a REAL ID only allows for domestic travel within the U.S. If you travel internationally, even to Canada or Mexico, you need a passport.
+No. A Real ID only allows for domestic travel within the U.S. If you travel internationally, even to Canada or Mexico, you need a passport.

-What do you need to bring to the DMV to get a REAL ID?
+What do you need to bring to the DMV to get a Real ID?

 You’ll need to provide proof of your legal name, date of birth, Social Security number, address, and lawful status.
 You can do this by bringing a number of different documents.
 For example, a birth certificate, Social Security card, U.S. passport or other proof of your legal status, and two recent bills to show proof of address will suffice.